C-Stew/SkyrimSE-Modlist/index.md

   - This download will take a while, but **do not skip it for later**!
 - [Enhanced textures detail (UV-tweaks)](https://www.nexusmods.com/skyrimspecialedition/mods/992?tab=files)
   - Check `Install SMIM Conflicting Files` when prompted!
-  - On the next page, select `I want it all!` and leaved the above boxes unchecked.
+  - On the next page, select `I want it all!` and the above boxes unchecked.
   - On the next page, only check `Farmhouses with 3D Ropes`.
   - The next option is up to preference, but I use `None`.
   - On the next page, leave all boxes unchecked, and select Finish.